 Good thing I had Chef Shane with me to doctor up some really delectable tasty delights for the other forty or so nights on our adventure.
 For 3 or 4 bucks per person each night, he made us all kinds of pasta, rice, sausage, and salad dishes.
 The grocery store / supermarket prices (at Carrefour in particular) were usually the same as in the US or a step more expensive.

-I suppose the moral of the story for ALL of the blog posts to follow about Argentina (I have quite a handful of blog posts planned regarding the beautiful natural sights and scenery throughout all of Argentina), is that in terms of looking for great places to take pictures, traveling throughout Argentina is like winning the lottery, but when it came to looking for food that I could afford, I struggled on a daily basis throughout this trip.
+In terms of looking for great places to take pictures, traveling throughout Argentina is like winning the lottery, but when it came to looking for food that I could afford, I struggled on a daily basis throughout this trip.
 I concede that I am unbelievably cheap when it comes to my budgets for my backpacking trips, and if any of the readers are aware of any particularly good food deals in any part of Argentina, I invite the description of those foods in the comment boxes and look forward to trying them out if I ever happen to have the opportunity of visiting beautiful Argentina again.

 From what I can gather from my own experiences, Argentina might not currently be the best destination for backpackers on strict budgets (their economy was doing better- as compared to when the Lonely Planet “Argentina” had been written- when I was there, which is never good news for the backpacker!), but if anyone has information regarding backpacker deals (in this case not only in terms of food but in terms of other expenses), please let me know.